ulfkemmsies/Logseq_cockpit/pages/Micropropulsion%2FIndividual Project%2FLiterature Review.md

 			  \lim _{s \rightarrow 0} s G(s) \rightarrow T = K \cdot \tau \cdot P \\
 			  T = 3405.75 \cdot P ~ [W]
 			  $$
+	- Topology optimization paper
+	  collapsed:: true
+		- Energy efficiency: relates to the efficiency in the heat transfer process occurring inside the vaporization chamber
+		- Propulsion efficiency: relates to the friction losses in the fluid flow inside the vaporization chamber that affects the thrust and specific impulse.
+Friction losses are known to impact the nozzle performance as well but here we focus only on the chamber aspects.
 	- Fluid flow control paper
+	  collapsed:: true
 		- Solving the Navier-Stokes equations for the connecting channel between the pressure valve and heating chamber...

 		  If we define the velocity as the state of the system we can re-write it in the state space form \(\dot{x}=A x+B \bar{u}\) considering the pressure drop as the input \(\bar{u}=\Delta p\) :